Disease/Disorder

 - Vascular supply to the lower thoracic and lumbar region of the cord originates from a single large radicular artery, the artery of Adamkiewicz.

-- Paramedian vessels (arising from the ASA) and anastomotic vessels between the ASA and PSA penetrate into the cord to supply the gray and white matter.
+- Paramedian vessels (arising from the ASA) and anastomotic vessels between the ASA and PSA penetrate the cord to supply the gray and white matter.

 - Systemic hypotension or increased intraspinal canal pressure may decrease perfusion and put the cord at risk for ischemia.